TADA-TrainingManager/TADA_Session_1/README.md

 # TADA_Session_1
-Jupyter Notebook for the Session 1 of the Tools for Analyzing Datasets from ACTIVATE (TADA) training.
-Within the contentents of the Jupyter Notebook are several Python3 procedures for reading and analyzing data products from the ACTIVATE archives.
+Within the contentents of the Jupyter Notebook are several Python3 procedures for simple analysis of datasets collected during Aerosol Cloud meTeorology Interactions oVer the Western Atlantic Experiment (ACTIVATE).